rust-hosted-langs/book/booksrc/chapter-alignment.md

 double-word boundaries.
 When we add in prepending an object header, the minimum memory required for an object will be two words anyway.

-Thus, the allocated size of an object will be determined by
+Thus, the allocated size of an object will be calculated[^1] by

 ```rust
 let alignment = size_of::<usize>() * 2;